Arc of the Arts Studio

-The Arc of the Arts Studio and Gallery has expanded!
-This program is offered by The Arc of the Capital Area and includes The Cool Family Gallery for artists to professionally show and sell their artwork, as well as the Traber Studio to create their artwork in many different mediums.
+The Arc of the Arts Studio This program is offered by The Arc of the Capital Area and allows artists to create their artwork in many different mediums and to professionally show and sell their artwork.
 This program engages artist volunteers from the community to provide regularly scheduled art classes in a socially inclusive environment for youth and adults with developmental disabilities, ages 14 and older.

 The Arc of the Arts is a place of warmth and creativity, where artists have the freedom to work at their own pace, learn new skills and come one step closer to realizing their dreams of independence.